scalawithcats/scala-with-cats/src/pages/codata/data-codata.typ

 }
 ```

 We know that `fold` is universal: we can write any other method in terms of it.
 It therefore provides a universal destructor and is the key to treating data as codata.
-In this case the `fold` is something we use all the time, except we usually call it `if`.
+This example of `fold` is something we use all the time, except we usually call it `if`.

 Here's the codata version of `Bool`, with `fold` renamed to `if`.
 (Note that Scala allows us to define methods with the same name as key words, in this case `if`, but we have to surround them in backticks to use them.)